3 Steps to Optimize Your Google My Business Profile

-In 2014, Google shut down Google+ Local and Google Places for good, and Google My Business took their places.
+In 2014, Google shut down Google+ Local and Google Places for good, and Google Business Profile took their places.
 Business information automatically moved, which caused some confusion for those who were unsure what the new platform was.
 Ultimately, though, this move to one product (and one name!) should make things a little easier on both business owners and users.

 Now that we’ve established what exactly the platform is, you need to know how you can optimize your page and help users find it.

 Here’s what we recommend for optimizing your Google Business Profile page: